spujadas/elk-docker/docs/index.md

 - The Logstash forwarder configuration file must be located in `/etc/logstash-forwarder`.
 - The Logstash forwarder needs a syslog daemon (e.g. rsyslogd, syslog-ng) to be running.

-In the sample configuration file, make sure that you:

-- Replace `elk` in `elk:5000` with the hostname or IP address of the ELK-serving host.
+In the sample configuration file, make sure that you replace `elk` in `elk:5000` with the hostname or IP address of the ELK-serving host.

-- Copy the `logstash-forwarder.crt` file (which contains the Logstash server's certificate) from the ELK image to `/etc/pki/tls/certs/logstash-forwarder.crt`.
+You'll also need to copy the `logstash-forwarder.crt` file (which contains the CA certificate – or server certificate as the certificate is self-signed – for Logstash's Lumberjack input plugin) from the ELK image to `/etc/pki/tls/certs/logstash-forwarder.crt`.

 **Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Logstash forwarder instance above.

-### Forwarding logs with Filebeat <a name="forwarding-logs-filebeat"></a>

-Install [Filebeat](https://www.elastic.co/products/beats/filebeat) on the host you want to collect and forward logs from (see the *[References](#references)* section below for links to detailed instructions).

-Here is a sample `/etc/filebeat/filebeat.yml` configuration file for Filebeat, that forwards syslog and authentication logs, as well as [nginx](http://nginx.org/) logs.

-	output:
-	  logstash:
-	    enabled: true
-	    hosts:
-	      - elk:5044
-	    timeout: 15

-	filebeat:
-	  prospectors:
-	    -
-	      paths:
-	        - /var/log/syslog
-	        - /var/log/auth.log
-	      document_type: syslog
-	    -
-	      paths:
-	        - "/var/log/nginx/*.log"
-	      document_type: nginx-access

-In the sample configuration file, make sure that you replace `elk` in `elk:5044` with the hostname or IP address of the ELK-serving host.

-**Note** – The ELK image includes configuration items (`/etc/logstash/conf.d/11-nginx.conf` and `/opt/logstash/patterns/nginx`) to parse nginx access logs, as forwarded by the Filebeat instance above.

-Additionally, the ELK image needs to extended (see [Extending the image](#extending-image) below for more information) for Logstash to accept Beat events:

-- An input configuration file such as the following (which you can name `/etc/logstash/conf.d/02-beats-input.conf`) must be added to the image.

-		input {
-		  beats {
-		    port => 5044
-		  }
-		}

-- Port 5044 must be exposed in order to be publishable (and therefore reachable) from Filebeat.

-**Note** – This Beats-enabled configuration of Logstash may be natively included in a future version of the ELK image.

-Once the ELK image has been extended and started (with port 5044 published), on the log-emitting host where Filebeat has been installed:

-- Before starting Filebeat for the first time, run this command (replace `elk` with the appropriate hostname) to load the default index template in Elasticsearch:

-		curl -XPUT 'http://elk:9200/_template/filebeat?pretty' -d@/etc/filebeat/filebeat.template.json

-- Start Filebeat:

-		sudo /etc/init.d/filebeat start

 ### Linking a Docker container to the ELK container <a name="linking-containers"></a>